kantpoll/Kantpoll/README.md

 [Here](https://medium.com/@thiagoqgomes/kantcoin-an-e-politics-project-5a3c86734195) you can find the purpose of this project.

-And [here](https://medium.com/@thiagoqgomes/relatório-branco-em-construção-pt-br-537dfdd5e270) is an pre-alpha version of the white paper (in portuguese).
+And [here](https://medium.com/@thiagoqgomes/relatório-branco-em-construção-pt-br-537dfdd5e270) is a pre-alpha version of the white paper (in portuguese).